Desire100/Object-Detection-and-Tracking-with-OpenCV-/README.md

 Advanced a;gorithm that allows us to segment images into foreground and background. also allows us to manually set seeds to choose segments of an image.

 ## Facial and Eye Detection
-we'll use Haar Cascades to detect faces in images, not this not yet facial recognition.
+we'll use Haar Cascades to detect faces in images, note this not yet facial recognition.
+##### Face detection using Haar Cascades, whichis key component of the Viola_Jones object detection framework.
+##### We will be able to very quick detect if a face is in an image and locate it.
+##### However we won't know who's face it belongs to.
+##### We would need a really large dataset for facial recognition.